 |The bristles||Ceramic coated||The silicone tip bristles incorporating negative ion technology|

 |Power cord||6 ft. swivel cord||Long enough rotating cord|

 |Dual-voltage||No||Yes, but you may still need a plug adapter|

 |Power cord||6 ft. swivel cord||Almost 10 ft. rotating cord|

 Both brushes are pretty easy to operate, and the features are quite similar.
-For me, the Sutra hair straightener is a bit better since it’s dual-voltage, and it features ionic technology.
+For me, the Sutra hair straightener is a bit better since it’s dual-voltage, and the brush features ionic technology.
 On the other hand, the Simply Straight brush is cheaper.
 I hope the full review of the Sutra hair straightener will help you decide which one is better.

 Simply Straight Brush VS Procabello Straightening Brush